Powerlearnproject/se-day1-assignment-Gallcode19/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+  Software engineering involves using engineering methods and  tools to develop,test,deploy and maintain software products systematically.
+  Most industries are relying more on technology to facilitate their day to day activities, hence the adaptation of software engineering to develop softwares that meet their needs.

 Identify and describe at least three key milestones in the evolution of software engineering.

+  Development of software engineering as a discipline

 List and briefly explain the phases of the Software Development Life Cycle.